doars/doars/packages/interpret/README.md

 The interpreter is written for the [@doars/doars library](https://doars.dev), but can be used elsewhere as well.
 The features it support are meant to be simple and not allow for much complexity similar to what a formulae in a spreadsheet can do.

-Even though the library does not use the `eval` function or `Function` constructor security is still an importtent concern when interpreting any code.
-Do not provide any functions via the `context` parameter that could cause harm and it is not recommended to run any expression that might contain user input.
+Even though the library does not use the `eval` function or `Function` constructor security is still an important concern when interpreting any code.
+Do not provide any functions via the `context` parameter that could cause harm, and you should not run any expression that might contain user input.
 So do take the accompanying risks into consideration before using this library.

 ## Install